 8. Get a will

 Now that you are thinking about your future a little bit, another uncomfortable topic is having a will and assigning a power of attorney.

 I know this is not a financially related tip, however, it is really important.
 You want to be the one who gets to make decisions about where your child(ren) go when you are no longer here.

-You don’t need anything overly complicated, but you do want to at the very least assign a guardian for your child, as well as a beneficiary of your estate so that your child has the most amount of security if you are not here, as well as a power of attorney.
+You don’t need anything overly complicated, but you do want to at the very least assign a guardian for your child, a beneficiary of your estate so that your child has the most amount of security if you are not here, as well as a power of attorney.